perama-v/perama-v.github.io/docs/cairo/game/aggregated_architecture.md

 certain traits the most valuable?
 ```

-Moving futher, as the beat of the DOPE-drum rings out across the open grassy field of evolving
+Moving further, as the beat of the DOPE-drum rings out across the open grassy field of evolving
 coordination technology, perhaps the real question is:

 ```